 Boston Terriers are also fast learners, making them adapt in the obedience ring to obey commands both vocal and through body language.
 These activities will provide exercise, both for a Boston’s mind and body, making them happier and healthier.

-Many people have also turned to Boston Terriers for therapy work.
-Yes, you read that right.
-Thanks to their intelligence and attentiveness, they make excellent therapy dogs.
+Many people have also turned to Boston Terriers for therapy.
+Due to their intelligence and attentiveness, they make excellent therapy dogs.
 As long as they get the daily exercise, they can provide this next level of support for the elderly or disabled.

 And of course, Boston Terriers are primarily bred as family dogs today.
-In 2019, the Boston Terrier was the 21st most popular dog breed in America.
+In 2022, the Boston Terrier was the 24th most popular dog breed in America (and climbing).
 There’s a reason why they’re this popular among families in America!

 Given the attention they crave and the exercise they require, Boston Terriers can fit into all types of living situations.
 While they certainly are not suited to keep pace next to you on your morning 5-mile run, these dogs have plenty of energy.